Storidge/cio-faq/general.md

 Here is a [list of resources](https://github.com/Storidge/resources) to get started.
 We will be continuing to update the list with more integrations, tools and information so please check back.

-### What is a “noisy neighbor” issue?
+### What is a noisy neighbor issue?

 A noisy neighbor issue is a term used in the storage industry for a situation that happens when the same resource (file system or storage system) is being used for multiple services or workloads.
 These 'neighbors' are sharing the same resource.

-Just as having loud neighbors prevents you from hearing your own television, having a neighbor in your file system who takes up more bandwidth or performance than you do prevents you from running your own processes at optimal capacity.
+Just as having loud neighbors prevents you from hearing your own television, having a neighbor in your file system who takes up more bandwidth or performance than you do prevents you from running your own application optimally.

 ### How is block storage better for noisy neighbor issues?